Hospitality Management General Information

 Academic Advising and Core Curriculum:

-Sophomore students are assigned a permanent advisor from the Hospitality Management Program faculty and begin their core curriculum of the program.
+Sophomore students are assigned a permanent advisor from the Hospitality Management Program faculty and staff.
+Sophomores begin their core curriculum of the program.
 During meetings with academic advisors, students lay out the course roadmap that they will follow throughout the program to graduation.
-Students and advisors also discuss industry related topics, including building a strong resume, internship and post-graduation job placement, and finding quality industry mentors.
+Hospitality faculty are assigned as student mentors, and are available to discuss industry related topics, including building a strong resume, internship and post-graduation job placement, and the development of quality industry mentors.

 Industry Experience (Pre-Internship and Internship Requirements):

 The Program’s Pre-Internship requires gaining 200 industry hours (total) during the Freshman, Sophomore, and Junior years.
-Although many of these hours are accrued by assisting in department events (Square Toast for Scholarships, Miss-I-Sippin’, Square Fair, etc.), working in the local hospitality industry, and volunteer experiences within the Lafayette-Oxford-University community, students may also pursue opportunities in other locations such as their hometown.
+Although many of these hours are accrued by assisting in departmental and campus wide events. working in the local hospitality industry, and volunteer experiences within the Lafayette-Oxford-University community, students may also pursue opportunities in other locations such as their hometown.

-During a student’s senior year, after the 200 required Pre-Internship hours are completed, they are eligible to do the hospitality management internship, NHM 484.
-Students enrolled in this course work an average of 40 hours a week during one semester, completing a total of 400 hours in an enriching and rewarding facet of the industry.
+During a student’s senior year, after the 200 required Pre-Internship hours and other course pre-requisites are completed, they are eligible to register and complete the hospitality management internship, NHM 484.
+Students enrolled in this course work an average of 40 hours a week during Fall, Spring, or Full summer semester, completing a total of 400 hours in an enriching and rewarding facet of the industry.

 Although most students find their own pre-internship and internships in various areas, others seek advice from NHM Faculty and Advisors who are dedicated to assisting students in finding an aspect of the industry where they can explore different facets of the industry to determine which ones they might want to enter upon graduation.

-For more information on the Hospitality Management Program’s Internship Requirements, click the “NHM 484 Internship” link to the right, or contact Mrs. Candis Couch Varnell, Internship Director at firstname.lastname@example.org.
+For more information on the Hospitality Management Program’s Internship Requirements, click the “Internships” link to the right, or contact Mrs. Candis Couch Varnell, Internship Director at firstname.lastname@example.org.

 Study Abroad and Study USA

-The Hospitality Management Program offers students the opportunity for travel ether within the USA or abroad.
-Led by Hospitality Management faculty members, students travel to major domestic and international destinations to attend professional exhibitions and seminars to learn from those who have firsthand experience in the fast-moving hospitality industry.
-Some destinations include Chicago, New York City, Las Vegas, Ashville, New Orleans, London, Australia, Fiji, and Italy.
+The Hospitality Management Program offers students the opportunity to travel either within the USA or abroad for academic credit.
+Both Study USA and Study Abroad programs are faculty led by Nutrition and Hospitality Management faculty members and vary in length from 5 days to two weeks.
+Students travel to major domestic and international destinations to attend and participate in professional trade shows as well as tour a variety hospitality operations to learn first-hand from professionals currently leading the industry.
+Destinations include Chicago, New York City, Las Vegas, and Florence Italy.

-For more information on Study Abroad and Study USA opportunities in Hospitality Management, click the “Study USA Program” link to the right.
+For more information on Study Abroad and Study USA/Abroad opportunities in Hospitality Management, click the “Study USA Program” link to the right

 The Hospitality Management Program offers a variety of interesting electives for students to gain knowledge and acquire hands-on learning within the industry.
-Some of these elective courses include topics in event management, quality service promotions, experimental foods, and human resources development.
+Some of these elective courses include topics in event management, lodging, bar and beverage management, quality service promotions, and experimental foods.